hhirtz/ellidri/README.md

   efficiently parse IRC messages and mode strings,
 - ellidri-unicase, providing a wrapper around strings to make them case-insensitive regarding IRC's different case mappings,
-- an IRC server, ellidri, that aims to be simple to setup, widely compatible, feature complete and scalable.
+- an IRC server, ellidri, that aims to be simple to setup, feature complete and scalable.

 To discuss about ellidri and cie, join the IRC channel: [#ellidri on freenode][irc]!
 There is also a test server running at [ellidri.org][org], if